-PERFORMANCE MEASURES WORKLOAD FY 2016 ACTUAL FY 2017 ACTUAL FY 2018 PROJECTED FY 2019 ADOPTED No. of Serv.
-Agreements/Contracts No. of Collaborative Partnerships No. of Independent Contractor Agreements Coordinated No. of Citizen Requests Processed No. of Interlocal Agreements w/ Schools No. of Temporary Use Permits No. of Grant Applications No. of Document Pages Scanned No. of Chartered Little Free Libraries ILA Expired 4 19 30 20, 799 0 3 2 - N/A 4 20 23 25,200 0 6 4 - N/A 5 26 46 N/A 0 4 2 6,000 4 5 28 40 N/A Pending 7 2 5,600 8 EFFICIENCY MEASURES Avg.
-Cost per Contract Coordination Avg.
-Cost per Library \$5,896 - \$5,800 - \$6,000 - \$6,400 EFFECTIVENESS MEASURES % of Projected Funding Actual to Budget Reimbursed % Customers Satisfied with Service 97% 95% 95% 96% 95% 96% 96% 96%
+WORKLOAD FY 2016 FY 2017 FY 2018 FY 2019

+ACTUAL ACTUAL PROJECTED ADOPTED

+No. of Serv.
+Agreements/Contracts No. of Collaborative Partnerships No. of Independent Contractor Agreements Coordinated No. of Citizen Requests Processed No. of Citizen Requests Processed No. of Interlocal Agreements w/ Schools No. of Temporary Use Permits No. of Temporary Use Permits No. of Grant Applications No. of Grant Applications No. of Document Pages Scanned No. of Chartered Little Free Libraries ILA Expired 4 19 30 20, 799 0 3 2 N/A 4 20 23 25,200 0 6 4 - N/A 5 26 46 N/A 0 4 2 6,000 4 5 28 40 N/A Pending 7 2 5,600 8

+EFFICIENCY MEASURES

+Avg.
+Cost per Contract Coordination \$5,896 \$5,800 \$6,000 \$6,400

+Avg.
+Cost per Library - - -

+EFFECTIVENESS MEASURES

+% of Projected Funding Actual to Budget Reimbursed % Customers Satisfied with Service 97% 95% 95% 96%

+95% 96% 96% 96%
-To provide guidance to divisions for the implementation of the Strategic Plan, the Annual Work Plan and departmental goals in order to achieve the City's mission.

-- Maintain bi-monthly supervisor and quarterly department meetings to review operational procedures, contract compliance, programs, events, policies, licensing regulations and the Emergency Management Plan. - Increase the number of collaborative partnerships from 26 to 28 with local organizations, schools and area businesses.

-To provide sustainable community programs through enhanced marketing strategies in order to generate new customers and assist program's self-sufficiency.
+Goal Objective To provide guidance to divisions for the implementation of the Strategic Plan, the Annual Work Plan and departmental goals in order to achieve the City's mission.
+Maintain bi-monthly supervisor and quarterly department meetings to review operational procedures, contract compliance, programs, events, policies, licensing regulations and the Emergency Management Plan.
+Increase the number of collaborative partnerships from 26 to 28 with local organizations, schools and area businesses.
+Goal Objective To provide sustainable community programs through enhanced marketing strategies in order to generate new customers and assist program's self-sufficiency.
 Maintain the level of revenues equal to direct expenses for all activities.

-To provide a range of recreational activities and facilities, serving all age groups in order to retain customers and community involvement.

-- Increase community events from 15 to 21 (18 City sponsored & 3 Co-sponsored). - Maintain 11 programs operated throughout 7 City facilities. - Maintain satisfactory customer service rating at 96%.
+Goal Objective To provide a range of recreational activities and facilities, serving all age groups in order to retain customers and community involvement.
+Increase community events from 15 to 21 (18 City sponsored &amp; 3 Co-sponsored).
+Maintain 11 programs operated throughout 7 City facilities.
+Maintain satisfactory customer service rating at 96%.

-^{}Stopped tracking FY2018.
+\Stopped tracking FY2018.

-Leisure Services
+DEPARTMENT Leisure Services

-Office of the Director
+COST CENTER Office of the Director

-60-61
+COST CENTER NO. 60-61